edorivai/nock-record/Readme.md

     // Optional; assert that all recorded fixtures have been called assertScopesFinished();

-    // Perform your own assertionsAllow
+    // Perform your own assertions
     expect(result).toMatchSnapshot();
   });
 });